-- Press the Display / Concentration / Contour menu tab to open the concentration display menu.
+- Press the Concentration / Display / Concentration / Contours menu tab to open the concentration display menu.
 Only a few changes are required from the defaults.
 Because we defined the release rate in grams and we know that the measured concentration data are reported in pico-grams per cubic meter, we need to define a concentration multiplier of 1.0E+12, the number of pg in each gram.
 The air concentration label field should also be changed from blank to pg.
 If desired, increase the zoom to reduce the whitespace around the plot.

 - To follow the individual particle trajectories, press the Concentration / Display / Particle menu tab to open the particle display menu.
 There are four radio-button options: 1) a horizontal plane view, 2) a vertical West->East and South->North projection, 3) a global projection, and 4) the default combination plane-view with a cross-section.
-Perhaps increase the zoom, but otherwise select the default options, and the viewer will open the multi-frame file partplot.ps (depending upon the speed of your computer, this may take several minutes - for quicker results plot every 10th particle), which like all other output files, unless otherwise directed, is located in the /working directory.
+Perhaps increase the zoom, but otherwise select the default options, and the browser will open the multi-frame file partplot.html (depending upon the speed of your computer, this may take several minutes - for quicker results plot every 10th particle), which like all other output files, unless otherwise directed, is located in the /working directory.
 Skip to the frame representing the particle positions after about 12 hours and the image will show all the particle positions that contributed the 3-hr average air concentration map.
 Try the other particle display options to see the differences and perhaps create a particle animation.

 - To examine the temporal evolution of the released tracer, press the Concentration / Display / Arrival menu button to open the plume arrival time menu which will create a color-filled graphic representing the time after sampling has started that a grid cell shows a non-zero concentration.
 The menu permits setting a threshold concentration other than zero, as well as setting the number of contours and the time difference between contours.
 For this example, change the time difference from -1 (auto select) to 6 hours.
-The resulting output file toa.ps shows arrival times to the east coast of 42 hours.
+The resulting output file toa.html shows arrival times to the east coast of 42 hours.
 Only files with multiple time period output can be analyzed for arrival times.

 menu tab to open the

 grid cell display menu.
 The default values are set to display the full range of potential concentrations.
 Change the units conversion to 1.0E+12 for pg and the contour delta to 2.0.
 With the log scale box checked, the 2.0 is interpreted such that each color interval will be a factor of two larger than the previous one starting with the automatically determined contour base value (when -1).
-The multi-frame postscript file shows the concentration value in each grid cell as one frame per time period.
+The multi-frame output file shows the concentration value in each grid cell as one frame per time period.